top of page

 I didn’t.

-and hope will eat you alive if you let it.
+Hope will eat you alive if you let it.

 A slow, elegant hunger dressed up as mystery.